demergent-labs/azle/examples/motoko_examples/superheroes/benchmarks.md

 -   These benchmarks were implemented using the performance counter API
     -   Performance counter information in [The Internet Computer Interface Spec](https://internetcomputer.org/docs/current/references/ic-interface-spec/#system-api-imports)
     -   Performance counter information in [the forum](https://forum.dfinity.org/t/introducing-performance-counter-on-the-internet-computer/14027)
--   Each benchmark is the average of 10 runs
+-   Each benchmark is the average of 1 run
 -   The following may be inaccurate or missing from the benchmarks as described [here](https://forum.dfinity.org/t/introducing-performance-counter-on-the-internet-computer/14027):
     -   Candid serialization/deserialization of function parameters and return types
     -   Canister method prologue/epilogue